awslabs/sagemaker-debugger/docs/xgboost/README.md

 Import the TornasoleHook class along with other helper classes in your training script as shown below

 ```
-from tornasole.xgboost import TornasoleHook
+from smdebug.xgboost import TornasoleHook
-from tornasole import SaveConfig
+from smdebug import SaveConfig
 ```

 ### Instantiate and initialize tornasole hook